Mass Layoffs - WARN Act Basics

 Employees entitled to notice under WARN include managers and supervisors, as well as hourly and salaried workers.
 WARN requires that notice also be given to employees' representatives, the local chief elected official, and the state dislocated worker unit.

 DOL's Employment and Training Administration administers WARN but has no enforcement role in seeking damages for workers who did not receive adequate notice of a layoff or received no notice at all.
-If you are subject to a layoff in Texas that you believe may be in violation of the WARN Act, you need to contact a private employment attorney as soon as possible.
+If you are subject to a layoff in Texas that you believe may be in violation of the WARN Act, you need to contact a WARN Act attorney as soon as possible.
 Filing quickly is crucial in these types of cases because the companies involved are often winding down.
 So don’t delay.

 Free Case Evaluation